jjvanzon/Circular-Language-Spec/constructs-drafts/text-code/text-code-loose-ideas.md

 | For Each ...
 In ... | Keyword: *For Each* |
 | Next                | Keyword: *Next*     |

-I will program the interpretation of the statements one by one, and make the most essential one first.
+I might program the interpretation of the statements one by one, and make the most essential one first.

 The text is first split up in lines by enter, and then split up in tokens by large space.
 Then keywords are detected.